wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.9.25 =
-* Fixed: Some minor javascript fixes for variation loading
+* Fixed: Some minor javascript fixes for variation loading.

 = 3.9.24 =
 * Fixed: Reverted the changes from 3.9.23